 This course will provide you with techniques and concepts used in general marketing and sport marketing including: personal selling, purchasing, product and service planning, distribution, promotions, market research, pricing, risk management, finance, and customer service.
 Career opportunities in marketing will be emphasized and instruction in job-seeking skills will be provided.
 Students enrolled in this course are encouraged to be involved in DECA, the co-curricular student organization for students interested in marketing, management, and entrepreneurship.
+Advanced Standing (AS) courses meet 80% or more of Northwood Technical College competencies.

-PERSONAL FINANCE
+PERSONAL FINANCE (AS)